DJDanl/cpp-docs.pt-br/docs/mfc/reference/cd2dlineargradientbrush-class.md

 ### <a name="parameters"></a>Parâmetros

-*point*<br/>
+*Ponto*<br/>
-As coordenadas bidimensionais de encerramento do gradiente linear, no espaço de coordenadas do pincel
+As coordenadas bidimensionais finais do gradiente linear, no espaço de coordenadas do pincel

-##  <a name="setstartpoint"></a>  CD2DLinearGradientBrush::SetStartPoint
+## <a name="cd2dlineargradientbrushsetstartpoint"></a><a name="setstartpoint"></a>CD2DLinearGradientbrush::SetStartPoint

-Define as coordenadas iniciais do gradiente linear no espaço de coordenadas do pincel
+Define as coordenadas de partida do gradiente linear no espaço de coordenadas do pincel

 ```
 void SetStartPoint(CD2DPointF point);